Rhythm research

 Tuning into Rhythms

 Humans are constantly bombarded with more information than our brains can process, leading us to filter out much of it unconsciously.
 Our bodies, including our brains, act as gatekeepers on a need-to-know basis.
-Without this filtering, focusing would likely be impossible, as we would be overwhelmed by the flood of data.
+Without this filtering, focusing would probably be much much harder, as we would be overwhelmed by the flood of data.
 Thus, we don't perceive everything, even if sometimes we think we do.

 What we tune into is largely determined by our patterns of awareness.
 We gather specific information from our senses and translate it into patterns. or rhythms, of perception.These rhythms are shaped by personal, social, environmental, and biological factors, among others.
 The layers of rhythms we can tune into are endless and complex.
 It's fascinating to realize that different people may witness the same event but perceive very different realities.